james-wallace-nz/ls_rb129/practice_problems/RB129_study_questions.md

 135. What is namespacing, and how do you instantiate a class contained in a module?

+    Namespacing is using a module to encapsulate code that we want to keep separate from other parts of the code base.
+We do this to avoid name conflicts with other classes and methods.

+    We instantiate a class contained in a namespace module by prefixing the class name with the module name and the namespace resolution operator:

+    ``` ruby
+    module NameSpaceModule
+      class NameSpaceClass; end
+    end

+    test = NameSpaceModule::NameSpaceClass.new
+    ```

 136. When using getters and setters, in what scenario might you decide to only use a getter, and why is this important?